A decade ago I was told I could skip Adelaide and its environs. Turns out, it’s very much a must-visit.

-William O’Connor is the Travel Editor for The Daily Beast, running Daily Beast Travel.
+William O’Connor is a former Travel Editor for The Daily Beast.
 He graduated from Georgetown University and also writes about books and art.
 Follow him on Instagram at @woconnor11.

 It may be Australia’s capital city but Canberra’s many tourist attractions, as well as its superior food and wine scene, remain something of a hidden treasure.

 I swam at beaches of sparkling white sand where wild kangaroos can be your only company, soared above rainbow-hued lakes, dove into unfamiliar history, and devoured delicious food.